-Random sampling and random assignment introduce chance in the survey and experimental process to control for selection (and other kinds of) bias.
-These random processes also enable us to quantify the variability in our observed results.
-In many settings, measurement error also follows a chance process.
-As mentioned in Section Section 2.2, instruments typically have an error associated with them, and by taking repeated measurements on the same object, we can quantify the variability in the instrument.
-However to detect bias, we need a comparison to a more accurate instrument or to a standard with known measurement.
+Simulating the draw of marbles from an urn is a useful abstraction for studying the possible outcomes from survey samples and controlled experiments.
+Of course, this is only possible if a chance mechanism is used to select the sample or to assign the treatment.
+However in many settings, measurement error also follows a similar chance process.
+As mentioned in Section Section 2.2, instruments typically have an error associated with them, and by taking repeated measurements on the same object, we can quantify the variability associated with the instrument.
+However to detect bias in the instruments measurements, we need comparisons to a more accurate instrument or measurements on a standard that has a known value.
 For example, the International Bureau of Weights and Measures in Sèvres, France has kept a one kilogram cylinder of platinum since 1889 to calibrate instruments.

 pm = pd.read_csv('data/purpleAir30minsample.csv') pm